-How to get help: for assistance contact National Debtline or Business Debtline (pages 54-55) who refer PILAR cases to Advocate.
+How to get help: for assistance contact National Debtline or Business Debtline (see page 59) who refer PILAR cases to Advocate.

 Appeal schemes

 Advocate

 Pro bono assistance from a barrister can be sought for an appeal before any court by applying to Advocate (see page 27 above).
 In addition, there are schemes for specific types of appeal as follows.